nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAI/README.md

 - PDF files are fully supported and will be processed like images
 - Files must be under 5MB to be processed
 - Multiple images/documents can be analyzed in a single request
+- Image metadata (file size, dimensions) is included in the analysis prompt

 **Analyzing Content with GPT4o Vision:**